 - Dough balls should be used within 90 days frozen (180 days maximum), and within 2 to 4 days if refrigerated

-One final important note about timing: Should you choose to store crusts and dough for their respective maximum useful lifespans, there is no food safety risk, provided you use proper procedures to prepare pies.
-However, quality — and possibly your reputation — will suffer.
+One final note about timing: Should you choose to store crusts and dough for their respective maximum useful lifespans, there is no food safety risk provided you use proper procedures to prepare pies.
+However, quality will likely suffer.